matt-erhart/lab/micro.md

+view on canvas

 add comment
 segment and then comment
-view on canvas / isMainreader
+ / isMainreader
 scrollTo on props

-scale to redux
 existing viewboxes

-widthScale1, heightScale1
 scale with redux

-wheel scale -> local state

 nextnodeloc
 -- migration